ymdatta/ASE_Spring24_Project/README.md

     to port to other languages, less to document, less, less, less, less, less...
 - **Data-Centric Software 2.0:**
   - Data is the ultimate API
   -  Prioritizing a focus on data analysis over algorithmic or code-centric methods.
   -  In Software 2.0 [^se2]  most often the source code comprises
      - the dataset that defines the desirable behavior
      - the architecture that gives the rough skeleton of the code, but with many details (the config options) yet to be selected.
      - The process of training learner  compiles the dataset into a model, from which we can set the options.
+- SE moves from a **coding process** to a **decision process**:
+  -   Programmers don't program (usually)
+  -   Now the challenge is know what to use, how to tune, what to ignore
+  -   On a normal day, programmers spend around 2 hours coding, or less.
+The rest is spent on meetings, working with clinets, career development, writing documentation, running tests, debugging failed tests,  etc etc
+      - In fact much of the time of a programmer is deciding what not to code.
+         - If we coded up every change request, that would lead to massive technical debt [^debt].
 - **Simplification of AI and SE:**  <img align=right width=300 src="docs/repalce.png">
   - Emphasizing the transformation of complex AI concepts into simpler, more understandable forms.
   - Lots of small scripts doing lots of large AI tasks.